 Bone modifying drugs

 If cancer has spread to the bone, medications that help to strengthen the bones can be used to lower the risk of bone pain, fracture, and the need for radiation therapy to the bone.
-ASCO recommends bone-modifying drugs for people with breast cancer when scans show there are metastases in the bone.
+The American Society of Clinical Oncology (ASCO) recommends bone-modifying drugs for people with breast cancer when scans show there are metastases in the bone.

-There are 2 different classes of bone-modifying drugs and both help stop the bone from breaking down.
+There are 2 different classes of bone-modifying drugs, and both help stop the bone from breaking down.
 Both classes of drugs help reduce the risk of bone problems from metastatic cancer.
-The choice of drugs depends on your overall health, your individual risk of side effects, your insurance coverage, and how you prefer to receive the drug.
+The choice of drug depends on your overall health, your individual risk of side effects, your insurance coverage, and how you prefer to receive the drug.

 Although bone-modifying drugs may help reduce or lessen pain over the long term, they should not replace other treatments to reduce pain.
-Patients who experience bone pain should receive other medications and/or radiation therapy and/or surgery that are commonly used to manage the pain.
+Patients who experience bone pain should receive other medications, radiation therapy, and/or surgery, which are commonly used to manage pain.

 White blood cell growth factors

 White blood cell growth factors are proteins that help the body produce white blood cells.
 They are also called hematopoietic, meaning blood-forming, colony-stimulating factors (CSFs).
 White blood cells help fight infection and can be destroyed during some types of cancer treatment.
-Your doctor may recommend CSFs to help you avoid infections.
+Your doctor may recommend that you receive treatment with CSFs such as filgrastim to help you avoid infections.

 When treatment stops working

-At some point, options for metastatic breast cancer treatment become very limited and the cancer will become difficult to control.
-When this happens, patients may choose to stop treatment and focus on palliative care.
+At some point, options for metastatic breast cancer treatment become very limited, and the cancer will become difficult to control.
+When this happens, patients may choose to stop cancer treatment and focus on palliative care.

 It is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.